epsstan/reladomo-kata/docs/Chaining.md

 ## A few days in the life of a Bugs-R-Us customer

-### Day 1 (2017/1/1) - Open an account
+### Day 1 (Jan 1) - Open an account

-On 2017/1/1 you open a new bank account with a balance of $100.
+On Jan 1 you open a new bank account with a balance of $100.
 The bank updates it's database (table) with an entry for your account.

 Since bitemporal chaining is being used, each row in the table has four timestamp columns :
 * FROM_Z and THRU_Z track the validity of the row along the processing time dimension